zeromq/zebra/README.md

 <A name="toc3-16" title="Scope and Goals" />
 ### Scope and Goals

-zwebrap is designed to take HTTP request for the common HTTP methods GET, POST, PUT and DELETE.
-It will convert these HTTP request into the XRAP format and pass it on to the request handlers which compose a response in the XRAP format which will be converted back into HTTP.
+zwebrap is designed to take HTTP request for the common HTTP methods GET, POST, PUT and DELETE and convert them into the XRAP format.
+The converted messages will be passed to the request handlers which compose a response in the XRAP format which will be converted back into HTTP.
+To allow handler to come and go a they please, they need to register at a dispatcher which will forward XRAP messages both ways.

 <center>
 <img src="https://github.com/zeromq/zwebrap/raw/master/images/README_1.png" alt="1">